 The general rule for these categories is therefore that the “no recourse to public funds” condition will normally be imposed but there is a discretion not to.
 As ever, it is important to then turn to Home Office guidance to see how the rules work in practice.

 What is Home Office policy on when the “no recourse to public funds” condition will not be imposed or can be lifted from leave granted on the basis of their family or private life or in the Hong Kong BN(O) route?

-Home Office policy on when a “no recourse to public funds” condition might not be imposed or can be lifted is set out in the Family life and exceptional circumstance guidance:
+Home Office policy on when a “no recourse to public funds” condition might not be imposed or can be lifted from these routes is set out in the Family life and exceptional circumstances guidance:

 Access to public funds